 Clarice was known for her kindness, grace, and a deep love of Scripture.
 In middle age she began a course of Scripture memorization and study, and regularly rose at 5 am to drink her coffee, pray, and meditate on Scripture.
 Her children noted the lack of criticism and gossip around the dinner table, and Mom’s willingness to see the best in others.

 Clarice loved adventure.
 She traveled to the Netherlands at age 90, to Hawaii at 95, and to Minnesota just a few months before she died.
 Whether it was jumping into icy water, plunging down a water slide, or climbing over stone walls to reach a favorite picnic spot, her motto was, “Of course I’m going to try this.
 When will I get another chance?”

 Clarice was preceded in death by her husband; her oldest son, Larry; and her granddaughter Christa Van Dyken.
 Remaining children include Gayle Van Dyken, Cora Brouwer, Edith Bajema (Phil), Paul Van Dyken (Del), Ted Van Dyken (Carol), Barb De Jong (Gord), Ruth Rowenhorst (Russ), along with 21 grandchildren and 12 great-grandchildren.
 She was present for almost all of her grandchildren’s births, and they knew her deep and uncritical love for each one—and benefited from her faithful prayers.
 The world was a richer, better place for her having lived here.
 Best of all, she showed us what it was to be a humble, faith-filled, and selfless follower of Jesus Christ.

-To plant a tree in memory of Clarice Van Dyken, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Clarice Van Dyken, please visit our floral store.